I Tried the Viral Press-On Nails: My Review of Glamnetic (+ Discount!)

 Wear and longevity

 Aside from having to get used to longer nails (the adaptation period is such a struggle), they feel secure from the very start.
 They don’t bend at all or feel like they are loose.
 I wear them to the gym, on sweaty runs, in super hot showers, and they still stay put.
 I will often have one nail pop off after a week, but otherwise they stay put.
-I usually just re-glue that rogue nail and they are as good as new.
+I usually just re-glue that rogue nail (or use a nail tab) and they are as good as new.

 I typically get about two weeks of wear before another one or two nails will pop off.
 It becomes a decision of whether I want to keep gluing them back on or if I am ready for a clean slate.

-Glamnetic nails are advertised as reuseable, and I would say that is mostly true.
-I have gotten many wears out of every set I own, but some start looking a bit haggard quicker than others.
-Particularly, the ones with gold designs.
+Another thing I have noticed is that the nails with gold designs tend to show signs of wear faster than other styles.
 One of my favourite styles is Material Girl which have a beautiful golden design with a little bit of texture to it.
 The golden colour is painted on top of the nail, and within a couple weeks the gold started to wear away (still wearable, but less pristine).
 I had even worse luck with the Golden Touch nails, where the gold started to noticeably wear away after only a few days.
-(Note: Glamnetic customer service is amazing and sent me a replacement set after I reached out about this issue.)
+(Note: Glamnetic customer service is amazing and sent me a replacement set after I reached out about this issue!)

 Other than those two, I have loved how I can keep re-applying the nails.